Ladakh standoff: China says ‘presently’ it hasn’t detained any Indian soldiers

 "As far as I know, China presently has not detained any Indian personnel," Zhao told a media briefing here while answering questions on the tense standoff between the Indian and Chinese troops at the Galwan Valley.

-Asked if there are any Chinese soldiers detained by India, he said: "China and India are (engaged) in a dialogue to resolve the matter on ground through diplomatic and military channels.
+Asked if there are any Chinese soldiers detained by India, he said, "China and India are (engaged) in a dialogue to resolve the matter on ground through diplomatic and military channels.
 I don't have any information for you at the moment".

 Ten Indian Army personnel including two Majors were released by the Chinese military on Thursday evening following three days of negotiations, people familiar with the development said in New Delhi.